 Canada has enacted comprehensive federal privacy legislation that applies to the private sector.
 In addition, certain provinces have enacted both comprehensive and industry-specific private sector privacy legislation.

-Québec recently made substantial changes to its Act respecting the protection of personal information in the private sector, as amended by Law 25 (aka Bill 64).
-In addition, there are currently many privacy laws that are in the process of being amended, including the federal private sector privacy legislation and provincial private sector privacy laws.
+Québec recently made substantial changes to its provincial privacy laws, including the Act respecting the protection of personal information in the private sector, as amended by Law 25 (aka Bill 64).
+Beyond Quebec, there are currently many privacy laws that are in the process of being amended, including the federal private sector privacy legislation and provincial private sector privacy laws.

 - The privacy landscape in Canada